-The Alumnae Council was established in 1917 to promote the interest of women in the University of Michigan community.
+The University of Michigan Alumnae Council (UMAC) was established in 1917 to promote the interest of women in the University of Michigan community.
 Throughout its rich history, the Alumnae Council has provided support and encouragement to the women of the University through a myriad of innovative projects and programs.
 Much of what the Council set into motion continues to this day.
 Here is a brief overview.

 - Among its first and finest undertakings, the Alumnae Council led the campaign that raised the funds for the construction of a center to serve the social and cultural activities of all Michigan students: the Michigan League Building on the University of Michigan campus at Ann Arbor.